wp-plugins/game-schedules/readme.txt

 == Description ==

 Welcome to the MSTW Game Schedules Plugin from [Shoal Summit Solutions](http://shoalsummitsolutions.com/).

+**Note that version 4.0.1 is a maintenance build that corrects a number of bugs.
+Please review the change log.**

 The MSTW Game Schedules plugin manages multiple sports team schedules including: game dates and times, opponents, locations, results, and links to media (print stories or video on games).
 It features a countdown timer from the current time to then next game or next home game.
 Shortcodes and widgets are available to display schedule tables, sliders, and countdown timers.